Our StoryAbout Us

 Feel good, do good ocean living.
 We give back to the oceans.

-For every item sold, we will contribute towards healthier oceans and a better understanding of our relationship with the sea.
-We will donate 5% of our profits towards important research tackling the environmental issues of our time and another 5% towards selected charitable projects on marine conservation and applied marine science, as well as science communications including science-art.
-It is in our DNA to always continue to spread ocean literacy and ocean love with our inter-disciplinary work.
+Let’s share Ocean Love.
+With every item sold, we will contribute towards healthier oceans and a better understanding of our relationship with the sea.
+We will donate at least 5% of our profits towards important research tackling the environmental issues of our time.
+It is in our DNA, we are on a mission with your help, to save the oceans, support knowledge-based development and spread ocean literacy with our inter-disciplinary work.

 As a student of marine science I often saw something unique, a hidden world, a mystery.
 I was learning and working on projects that involved looking down microscopes as well as looking at images taken by unmanned vehicles and robots in the deep sea, around seamounts or under the sea ice in polar regions.
 There were images of diatoms, beautiful phytoplankton, deep sea fish, corals and much more including worms in the sediments!